Quartersaw/WoW-Waypoint/README.md

 I created this addon to help me navigate across multiple zones in Kalimdor while working on Tol'vir archaeology.

-(This addon has not been updated to conform to changes in game's map system.)
+(This addon has not been updated to conform to changes in the game's map system.)